 The Bank may use this pricing supplement in the initial sale of the Notes.
-In addition, CIBCWM or any of our other affiliates may use this pricing supplement in market-making transactions in any Notes after their initial sale.
-Unless CIBCWM or we inform you otherwise in the confirmation of sale, this pricing supplement is being used by CIBCWM in a market-making transaction.
+In addition, Jefferies or any of our affiliates may use this pricing supplement in market-making transactions in any notes after their initial sale.
+Unless Jefferies or we inform you otherwise in the confirmation of sale, this pricing supplement is being used by Jefferies in a market-making transaction.

-While CIBCWM may make markets in the Notes, it is under no obligation to do so and may discontinue any marketmaking activities at any time without notice.
+While Jefferies may make markets in the Notes, it is under no obligation to do so and may discontinue any market-making activities at any time without notice.
 See the section titled "Supplemental Plan of Distribution (Conflicts of Interest)" in the accompanying Prospectus Supplement.